grafana/beyla/docs/tutorial/README.md

 ## Downloading the Autoinstrument

-> ℹ️ For simplicity, this tutorial shows how to manually run the Autoinstrument as a ordinary operating system process.
+> ℹ️ For simplicity, this tutorial shows how to manually run the Autoinstrument as an ordinary operating system process.
 For more running modes, you can check the documentation about [running the eBPF Autoinstrument as a Docker container](https://github.com/grafana/ebpf-autoinstrument/blob/main/docs/docker.md) or [deploying the eBPF Autoinstrument in Kubernetes](https://github.com/grafana/ebpf-autoinstrument/blob/main/docs/k8s.md).